OAbouHajar/projectEIH/body-detect/README.md

     * Raspberry Pi 4 with 8GB RAM && 8GB Memory Card
     * Raspberry Pi Camera
     * IR Break Beam Sensor LEDs
-        * Sensor 1 Connected to GPIO 17
-        * Sensor 2 Connected to GPIO 18

 Software Requirements
 ------------

-You need Python 3.5 or later to run mypy.
+1- You need Python 3.5 or later to run mypy.
 You can have multiple Python versions (2.x and 3.x) installed on the same system without problems.

 In Ubuntu, Mint and Debian you can install Python 3 like this: